agile-ts/documentation/docs/main/Installation.md

 ### 🚀 Quick Start

 To make your start as easy as possible, we have created some quick guides.
 You can follow these to get AgileTs up and running without wasting any time.
-Below you find _Quick Starts_ for already supported frameworks.
+Below you find _Quick Start Guides_ for already supported frameworks.

 - [React / React-Native](../quick_start/React.md)
 - Vue (coming soon)